Clinical Research Governance and Quality Assurance

 The DaSH approach ensures that researchers responsible for the custodianship of a dataset can retain rigorous control over who has access to their research data and a researcher cannot pass on the data without prior approvals.
 This is crucial to ensure that data is not subsequently combined with other data sources resulting in possible identification of individual patients.

 DaSH comprises of state-of-the-art dedicated computer servers to safely store patient and public data.
 Identifiable data, crucial to enabling linkage of different datasets together, is stored within a dedicated NHS DaSH server, to the highest levels of security, whist the Virtual Private Network (VPN) and data storage server sits in the University of Aberdeen data centre.
 Access to these servers is controlled by the respective IT Departments.

-During the linkage process one analyst extracts the cohort from the various datasets that the university holds and then assigns a pseudo-anonymised link number.
+During the linkage process, one analyst extracts the cohort from the various datasets that the university holds and then assigns a pseudo-anonymised link number.
 This is then sent to the appropriate department, in the majority of cases NHS National Services Division (ISD), who then extract the data required and create a new file without the identifiable information, just the pseudo-anonymised link number.
-This new file is then sent to a second developer, who is not privy to the identifiable information, who then performs any additional linkage and a sense test before moving it into the dedicated area within the safe haven.
+This new file is then sent to a second analyst, who is not privy to the identifiable information, who then performs any additional linkage and a sense test before moving it into the dedicated area within the Safe Haven.

 A sense test is performed before data release to allow for any possible mismatch in linkage to be identified.
 We also use this test to highlight any disease specific groups with small numbers of people.
 Expert advice is sought to determine whether there is a potential risk to patient confidentiality in the event that the disease is rare or uncommon.